 The older a piece of hardware is, the more maintenance and upkeep is required to keep it running.
 More than just the hardware itself failing, there is also the cost and hassle of maintaining multiple versions of operating systems and software.
 Deciding how long you’re willing to juggle these costs is a big factor in figuring out what your refresh cycle should look like.

 Some of the cost of upgrading can be offset by choosing lower-end hardware in situations where you know your refresh cycle will be shorter.
 If you know you can use a cheaper option without it impacting productivity, settling isn’t necessarily a bad thing.
 It’s all about getting the most out of your business’ technology budget.

-Return to the Eurieka shopping site for all your IT needs including a comprehensive list of a full range of solutions to your hardware refresh or contact or team for expert advice.
+Return to Eurieka.ie for all your IT needs including a comprehensive list of a full range of solutions to your hardware refresh or contact our team for expert advice.

 Further Reading: Intel Case Study for Refresh Strategy